tarxemo/tarxemo/README.md

 ## 👋 **Welcome to My Digital Hub!**

-I'm a passionate AI architect and full-stack developer from Tanzania, dedicated to building innovative solutions that bridge technology and real-world impact.
+I'm AI architect and full-stack developer from Tanzania, dedicated to building innovative solutions that bridge technology and real-world impact.
 With expertise spanning artificial intelligence, microservices architecture, and cloud-native development, I thrive on creating systems that solve complex problems.

 ---